Flavia Byekwaso: Career

-In 2016, at the rank of lieutenant colonel, she was elected to be one of the ten military men and women who represent the UPDF in the 10th Parliament (2016–2021).
+In 2016, at the rank of lieutenant colonel, she was elected to be one of the ten military men and women who represented the UPDF in the 10th Parliament (2016–2021).
 In 2019, in a promotions exercise involving over 2,000 men and women in the UPDF, she was promoted from the rank of colonel to the rank of brigadier general.
-In her new capacity, she is the second highest-ranking woman in the UPDF, behind Proscovia Nalweyiso, whose new rank is lieutenant general.
+In that capacity, she was the second highest-ranking woman in the UPDF, behind Proscovia Nalweyiso, whose rank at that time was lieutenant general.
+In March 2016, the Daily Monitor reported that she had served in the past as part of the United Nations–African Union Mission in Darfur, Sudan.